florimondmanca/www/content/articles/2019/08/introduction-to-asgi-async-python-web.md

 Starlette is truly a fantastic project, and IMO a foundational piece of the ASGI ecosystem.

 In a nutshell, it provides a toolbox of higher-level components such as requests and responses that you can use to abstract away some of the details of ASGI.
-Here, take a look at this Starlette hello world:
+Here, take a look at this Starlette "Hello, World!" app:

 ```python
 # app.py